Top 50 highest-grossing movies of all time

 Avengers: Endgame briefly snagged the top spot from Avatar during its theatrical run, even pushing a so-called “extended” version with some deleted scenes tacked onto the end so it could take the crown.
 All James Cameron had to do was re-release Avatar in China, and it was number one again.

 Avatar has become an easy punching bag in the years since its release.
 It hasn’t left a huge mark on pop culture, and there’s the oft-quipped brain fog around any of the characters’ names.
-But a mediocre film can’t reach more than $2.8 billion – Avatar’s spectacle was like seeing a new color for the first time, and Cameron has returned to show everyone how it’s done this year with The Way of the Water.
+But a mediocre film can’t reach this kind of money – Avatar’s spectacle was like seeing a new color for the first time, and Cameron returned to show everyone how it’s done again with The Way of the Water.